Al Ittihad Ahli of Aleppo SC: Colours and kits

 Since its foundation, the traditional colour of Al-Ittihad's home kit is red with various designs over the years.
 Therefore, the club is nicknamed The Red Castle by the fans as a reference to the city's main landmark; the Citadel of Aleppo.
 The away kit may vary between a full white kit and a white kit with red stripes on the shirt.
-The Olympic rings were added underneath to signify Al-Ittihad's status as a multi-sport club.